-Formative assessment in the classroom has seen an upswing recently with the release of new Web 2.0 tools, such as Kahoot!, Socrative, Plickers, Quizizz, and Formative, to make it easier.
+Formative assessment in the classroom has seen an upswing recently with the popularity of Web 2.0 tools such as Kahoot!, Socrative, Plickers, Quizizz, and Formative, to make it easier.
 With all of these great resources available, it seems like every educator is busy assessing what students know and what they don’t know.
 And that’s fantastic.
 (By the way, this isn’t a blog about new tools for assessment.
 If that’s what you’re looking for, you can find it here.)

 Use Only One Tool

 Find one method of doing formative assessment and use only that one all year.
 Students don’t really like learning new tools, so why waste the time trying out different websites?

 The best formative assessment is complicated and boring.
 Make sure the tool you use looks like a bubble sheet or Scantron.
 Don’t include pictures or music or videos.
 After all, it is assessment and should in no way be fun, entertaining, engaging, or powerful.

 Don’t Use It as Formative at All